smart-geeks/ticketbox/README.md

-# ticketbox
+# Ticketbox
-Ticket Management System
+Ticket Management System, which is used to manage the tickets from client efficiently.